Immerse yourself in a great book, join a community discussion and visit with the author.

 About the Arts & Science Book Club

 The Arts & Science Book Club brings together the entire College of Arts & Science in the study of a chosen book, culminating in a visit by the author.
-The college encourages students, staff, faculty and alumni to read the book in anticipation of the author's visit, and asks faculty to incorporate the book into their courses wherever possible.
+The college encourages students, staff and faculty to read the book in anticipation of the author's visit, and asks faculty to incorporate the book into their courses wherever possible.

 Book Club selections are chosen by a committee from nominations submitted by faculty, staff, students and alumni of the College of Arts & Science.